 Hard shell roof top tents have a stronger, more stable structure to them making them handle storms better than their soft shell counterparts.
 This is why they tend to have higher wind ratings as their structure means they don’t move around as much.

-Hard shell tents are quieter in strong stormy winds due to there being less rustling of the canvas due to their solid design.
-The hard shell roof also makes rain less noisy as it absorbs the power of the droplets coming down better too.
+Hard shell tents are quieter in strong stormy winds because of there being less rustling of the canvas due to their solid design.
+Hard shell roof designs that are insulated on the inside of the roof also make rain less noisy, as it absorbs the sound of the droplets coming down better too.
 This is especially helpful when you’re trying to sleep in it at night during less than ideal weather conditions!

-They’re warmer due to losing heat slower through the ABS/fibreglass hard shell roof top, which can be a particular advantage when camping on cold, wet and windy nights!
+They’re warmer due to losing heat slower through the ABS/fibreglass hard shell roof top and some models are insulated at the roof too, which can be a particular advantage when camping on cold, wet and windy nights!

 4. Faster To Unpack/Pack Up